denzuko-forked/dotfiles/README.markdown

 == Features

-I normally place all of my coding projects in ~/code, so this directory can easily be accessed (and tab completed) with the "c" command.
+I normally place all of my projects in ~/Workspace/Projects, so this directory can easily be accessed (and tab completed) with the "workspace" command.

-  c railsca<tab>
+  workspace Projects/railsapp<tab>

 There is also an "h" command which behaves similar, but acts on the home path.